Must Visit Places in Thailand

 Crocodile Farm And Elephant Show, Bangkok

-This is one of the most unusual experiences that one can have while in Bangkok.
+This is one of the most unusual places to visit in Thailand offering distinctive experiences in all of Bangkok.
 This farm, amongst the popular attractions in Thailand, houses over 10,000 crocodiles and 30 families of elephants and conducts thrilling activities like a wrestling match between a crocodile and an instructor.

 Another attraction is watching elephants play football.
 There is a spectacular elephant show complete with narration to educate people about the habits of this majestic creature.